openstream/llm-visibility-monitor/readme.txt

 = Is there role-based access control? =

 Yes!
-You can assign users the "LLM Manager" role, which gives them access to manage prompts and view results, but not access to plugin settings.
+You can assign users the "LLM Manager Free" or "LLM Manager Pro" roles, which give them access to manage prompts and view results with different usage limits, but not access to plugin settings.

 = Can users see each other's data? =